barrucadu/govuk-rota-generators/README.markdown

    1. not be assigned more than one role in the same week
    2. not be assigned roles in two adjacent weeks
    3. not be assigned a role in a week they cannot do
-   4. not be assigned more than `R` roles in total
+   4. not be assigned more than `Ri` in-hours roles in total
+   5. not be assigned more than `Ro` out-of-hours roles in total
-   5. not be in the same team as anyone on their shift
+   6. not be in the same team as anyone on their shift

 There's an asymmetry: the **primary** is required to be more experienced than the **secondary**, but the opposite is the case for